got-board-team/got-board-api-v2/README.md

   cd got-board-api-v2
 ```

-2. Install Ruby 2.4.1 and bundler gem
+2. Install Ruby 2.5.1 and the `bundler` gem

 3. Install all gems
 ```